NHS HEALTH DATA: A PUBLIC ASSET UNDER THREAT OF PRIVATISATION

 This raises huge questions for the NHS.
 How far can private companies be trusted with sensitive health data?
 If private companies are involved, how can we make sure the data is not misused?
 If NHS data is used by a private company to develop profitable products or services, how do we ensure that the NHS gets a fair share of the benefits?
 How can we ensure short-term work with tech corporations does not lock the NHS into an expensive long term dependency?

-Questions about how private corporations should be involved in NHS data come at a time of rising public concern about lobbying, cronyism and corruption in the awarding of government contracts.
-Palantir's NHS contracts were all rushed in secret, without an open process and with details only revealed thanks to legal action.
-Many other companies, from failed investment firms like Greensill Capital to US health insurance corporations like Centene, have responded to the Covid-19 pandemic by stepping up efforts to cash in on the NHS.
+Palantir got its foothold in the NHS via contracts rushed through in secret, under the cover of the pandemic while the procurement rules were relaxed, without an open process and with details only revealed thanks to Foxglove’s legal action.
+Many other companies, from failed investment firms like Greensill Capital to US health insurance corporations like Centene, responded to the Covid-19 pandemic by stepping up efforts to cash in on the NHS.
 NHS data will be an increasingly important focus for private companies looking to profit from our health service.

 A cautionary tale: DeepMind’s contracts with NHS Trusts